Research at the Schnell Lab

 In this area, our laboratory collaborates with members of the University of Michigan Protein Folding Initiative, including Henry L. Paulson, James Bardwell, Ursula Jakob, and Andrew P. Lieberman (University of Michigan Medical School)

 Morphogenesis of the intestine and neural crest cell development

 The huge surface area of the intestine is critical for its efficient function in nutrient absorption, but little is known about how intestinal cell differentiation occurs and how intestinal surface area is generated in the fetus.

-In collaboration with Drs.
-Deborah Gumucio and Linda Samuelson, we are investigating the morphological and molecular processes that occur in the early mouse intestine and are required for the establishment of intestinal crypt, absorptive surface and intestinal length.
+In collaboration with Deborah Gumucio and Linda Samuelson, (University of Michigan Medical School) we are investigating the morphological and molecular processes that occur in the early mouse intestine and are required for the establishment of intestinal crypt, absorptive surface and intestinal length.
 The work could suggest therapeutic strategies for infants diagnosed with short bowel syndrome in utero or perinatally.